nithinv89/RepData_PeerAssessment1/PA1_template.md

 }
 filler.new <- read
 filler.new$steps <- mapply(fil, filler.new$steps, filler.new$interval)

 ### Histogram showing the number of steps taken each day
 Tsteps <- tapply(filler.new$steps, filler.new$date, FUN = sum)
 qplot(Tsteps, binwidth = 2000, xlab = "Total number of steps taken each day", main = "Histogram showing the number of steps taken each day") mean(Tsteps) median(Tsteps)
-### Mean and median appear to be the same and more than the first part of the assignment

 # Are there differences in activity patterns between weekdays and weekends?

-### Create a new factor variable in the dataset with two levels ??? ???weekday??? and ???weekend??? indicating whether a given date is a weekday or weekend day
+### Create a new factor variable in the dataset with two levels indicating whether a given date is a weekday or weekend day
 filler.new$daytype <- ifelse(as.POSIXlt(filler.new$date)$wday %in% c(0,6), 'weekend', 'weekday')
 ### Make a panel plot containing a time series plot
 final <- aggregate(steps ~ interval + daytype, filler.new, mean)